X Faktorius

 X Faktorius is the Lithuanian version of The X Factor, a series originating from the United Kingdom.
 Based on the original UK show, the concept of the series is to find new singing talent (solo or groups) contested by aspiring singers drawn from public auditions.
 The series first aired on 14 October 2012.

 Series summary

-To date, ten series have been broadcast, as summarised below.
+To date, eleven series have been broadcast, as summarised below.